nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     * Birthday should be in `yyyy-mm-dd` and only can be a date before today's date.
     * Appointment should be in `yyyy-mm-dd HH:mm` and accept only future dates.
     * Phone number can only be 3 to 8 digits long.
     * Clients with the same name and address are considered as duplicates.
+    * Do note that the names are case-sensitive.
-    * The system standardises addresses by removing commas, spaces, and hyphens and making all characters lowercase.
+    * The system standardises addresses by removing special characters such as commas, spaces, and hyphens and making all characters lowercase.
 This means that "311, Clementi Ave 5, unit 02-2" and "311 Clementi ave 5 unit 022" (without commas) will be treated as the same client address.